 Safety & Discipline

 We are committed to providing a safe and caring school environment for all our pupils.
-Any unsafe or inappropriate behaviour is redressed immediately by the class teachers, Deputy Head or Head teachers.
+Any unsafe or inappropriate behaviour is redressed immediately by the class teachers, Deputy Principals and Principal.

-School Rules for all Panaga School children are :
+School Rules for all Panaga School children are based on respect.
+Respect yourself, others, our learning and the environment.

 The personal goals are an important aspect of the IPC and underpin every aspect and area of school life.
 Children are expected to be mindful of these at all times.
-(Resilience, Cooperation, Communication, Enquiry, Adaptability, Thoughtfulness, Respect)
+(Resilience, Cooperation, Communication, Enquiry, Adaptability, Thoughtfulness, Respect, Integrity, Reflection and International Mindedness)

 A wide range of day trips are organised across the year groups to support and extend the children's learning experiences.
 Alongside these occasional day trips there are residential trips that are scheduled during the latter half of the academic year for children in P5-P8.
 P5 classes experience an overnight stay at school after spending an evening in the company of the Ghurkhas developing survival skills in the grounds of 49.
 P6 classes spend 3 nights in KK in an outdoor adventure facility, P7 spend 3 nights in KL at Nomad Earth Camp and P8 classes, 4 nights in Singapore.
 These trips allow the older children to develop their team building skills and also their understanding of local culture.